Have Questions?

 Living in Freedom Together is 8.9 miles from Westborough, MA

 Living in Freedom Together has long been dedicated to helping individuals recovery after a period of drug and alcohol addiction.
-It has been doing this within Westborough and in the surrounding communities for quite some time.
+It has been doing this within Westborough, Massachusetts and in the surrounding communities for quite some time.
 Living in Freedom Together provides services like trauma-related counseling, anger management, vocational rehabilitation services, contingency management/motivational incentive, matrix model, substance abuse counseling approach - which are all in line with their philosophy of the treatments and rehabilitation programs that work.
 Additionally, Living in Freedom Together believes that clients need individual focus and treatment for them to find full recovery treatment.
 This is why it provides several programs, like veterans, programs for the hearing impaired, co-occurring mental and substance abuse disorders, legal advocacy, child care for clients children, clients referred from the court/judicial system - among other services listed in the following sections.

 Living in Freedom Together offers intensive outpatient treatment, long term rehabs, outpatient detox centers, inpatient drug abuse treatment, short term rehab programs and others.
 Living in Freedom Together has relapse prevention programs that are useful in helping clients after they complete treatment.
 This alcohol and drug treatment facility also uses treatment types that can help you achieve lasting sobriety.